aircraft721/PublicDocs/_articles/export-product-ugc.md

 1. UGC Image URL options:
   * Best image associated with the product (default)
   * Up to ten best images associated with the product
+<br><br>
 2. Optional product category information: up to 10 categories associated with the product will be added to a final "Categories" row.
+<br><br>
+3. Filters:
+- You can choose the media size we export to the UGC Image URL.
+- (Optional) You also have the option of only exporting square images from one of these selected media sizes.
+  * Original - Original image without modifications (not necessarily square)
+        * When selected, you can export only square images greater than a specified pixel width
+  * Normal - 640x640px image.
+Maintains ratio (not necessarily square)
+  * Mobile - 320x320px image.
+Maintains ratio (not necessarily square)
+  * Thumbnail - 150x150px image.
+Maintains ratio (not necessarily square)
+  * Square - 90x90px image.
+Cropped and does not maintain ratio

 #### Default File Layout